sintel-dev/aer-paper/README.md

 ## Usage

 Experiments were made in **python 3.7**.
-To reproduce the analysis made, create a virtual environment and install required packages, then run the script directly.
-All results will be saved to `./output` directory.
+To reproduce the analysis made, create a virtual environment and install required packages.

 ```bash
 conda create --name aer-env python=3.7